lama7/blogtool/doc/source/usage.rst

 Any categories specified in the file will now be added to the blog automatically if they are not already valid categories.
-The default is not to do so in the case of typos, in which case the default category for the blog is will be used.
+The default is not to do so in the case of typos, in which case the default category for the blog will be used.

 To manually add a new category to a blog::

     > bt -n cat.subcat1.subcat2

-Catgories can be supplied as a hierarchy by using a dotted notation as above.
+Categories can be supplied as a hierarchy by using a dotted notation as above.
 All necessary categories will be added to the blog to fulfill the command.
 So if all 3 categories are new, 3 new categories will be added.
 If only the final ``subcat2`` is new, that is the only new one created with it's parent being